Tags

 “He thinks very highly of all my peers that I usually call games with and sees the amount of work they put in, so he didn't want to let any of them down,” Louchheim said.
 “He and I both very much viewed it as a professional job.”

 A professional job required a professional spotter — someone who supports the on-air broadcasters — so the pair naturally brought in Louchheim’s mother, a former sports journalist in Seattle, to fill the role.
+A veteran of the Seattle professional sports beat before retiring when she had a child, Louchheim's mother Akemi Louchheim has been a continued influence on her development as a journalist.

-“It was so amazing because they could give me feedback in real time during breaks," Louchheim said.
+“It was so amazing because they could give me feedback in real time during breaks," she said.
 "I’ve listened to my dad on the radio my whole life, but actually broadcasting with him was such a cool learning experience.”

 While it was all business on the air, it was another thing when the game clock hit zero.